25Ericcheong/go-fundamentals/README.md

 <br/>

 # Notes for each chapter
+## Integers
+- Could include an additional `testable example` in collection of test.
+In this instance, running the command `go test -v` would example the example and will execute the unit test.
+Remember to include `// Output` in the unit test method so that the unit test runs.
+If it is not, the test will not run.

 ## Iteration
 - Learned to use benchmark testing.
 Useful for testing performance of new code with the following command `go test -bench=.`